IntersectMBO/cardano-node/doc/stake-pool-operations/register_stakepool.md

       "homepage": "https://teststakepool.com"
       }

 Store the file in the url you control.
 For example [https://teststakepool.com/poolMetadata.json](https://git.io/JJWdJ).
 You can use a GIST in Github to store the definition and git.io to make it short.
-Ensure that the URL is less than 65 characters long.
+Ensure that the Stake pool metadata consists of at most 512 bytes, with the URL being less than 65 characters long.

 Example: